Delirium tremens is a severe form of alcohol withdrawal. It involves sudden and severe mental or nervous system changes.

 A hospital stay is needed.
 The health care team will regularly check:

-- Blood chemistry results, such as electrolyte levels
+- Blood test results, such as electrolyte levels

 - Body fluid levels